 Testing the Li-Ion batteries using the IMAX B6AC charger.

-Using the discharge at 1amp with a cutoff value at 3.2 which is default on this machine.
+Using the discharge at 1amp with a cutoff value of 3.2 which is the default on this machine.
 The total current one of the Trust-Fire series batteries is around the mid to upper 700mAh which isn’t what is advertised on the battery itself.
 How did Trust-Fire come up with the number of 900mAh?
-My guess is their under-voltage protection circuit cuts off at 2.5v which is .5 volts lower then when you SHOULD cut off a lithium pack that their test runs the lithium all the way down to a dangerously low voltage to the point where the power will begin to diminish if you do not charge it right away.
+My guess is their under-voltage protection circuit cuts off at 2.5v which is .5 volts lower then when you SHOULD cut off a lithium pack their test runs the lithium all the way down to a dangerously low voltage to the point where the power will begin to diminish if you do not charge it right away.
 Shame on Trust-Fire for setting the under-voltage cutoff so low.
 It should be around 2.9-3.0 to maintain the best life out of the Li-Ion battery.

 About the charger.

 Having a professional charger like a TRUE IMax B6AC v2 charging station costs around $59 which is why it may be a little overkill for the average user who wants to simply charge a lithium battery.
-I bought this because of the rampant amount of fake lithium batteries out there that promise awesome amperage.
+We bought this because of the rampant amount of fake lithium batteries out there that promise awesome amperage.
 However, when put to the test those high amperage batteries fall flat on their face.
 Read here about a perfect example of this with SkyWolfEye 14550 batteries.

 The breakdown of the old controller battery casing.